yulichswift/StartProject/README.md

 # StartProject
 StartProject is built with latest development tools and design patterns.
-- Dependency injection with KOIN
+- Dependency injection with Hilt
 - MVVM
 - Navigation
 - LiveData